 I’m writing about one of my favourite screen couples.
 Who are they?
 That couple are William Holden and Audrey Hepburn.
 They were two of the most popular American film stars of the 1950’s and 60’s, and they sure did have some amazing chemistry with one another.
 You would have thought that they would have been paired together more regularly, sadly that was just not to be.

 They only ended up working together twice in their entire careers.
 I like them so much because they have such incredible chemistry, they really make you feel and believe their respective characters growing feelings for one another.
-There are some romantic screen teams out there that fit together like hands in gloves; Myrna Loy and William Powell, Spencer Tracy and Katharine Hepburn, Walter Pidgeon and Greer Garson etc. I consider William and Audrey to be one of those types of screen couples.
+There are some romantic screen teams out there that fit together like hands in gloves – Myrna Loy and William Powell, Spencer Tracy and Katharine Hepburn, Walter Pidgeon and Greer Garson etc – I consider William and Audrey to be one of those magical and perfect screen couples.

 The couple were first paired together in Sabrina (1954).
 This charming romantic comedy tells the story of a chauffer’s daughter (Audrey Hepburn) who is in love with two wealthy brothers (William Holden and Humphrey Bogart).
 They both love her in return, but which of the two will end up capturing her heart forever?
 If you haven’t seen the film I won’t spoil the final outcome for you.